Jeremy Dummett, Syracuse, City of Legends

 Ortygia, Piazza Duomo

-In ancient times, Syracuse was also known as Pentapolis, or five cities, for her five inter-connecting districts of Ortygia, Achradina, Neapolis, Tyche and Epipoli.
-These districts still exist and the modern city has expanded to cover much the same area as in ancient times.
+In ancient times, Syracuse was referred to as Pentapolis, or five cities, for its five inter-connecting districts of Ortygia, Achradina, Neapolis, Tyche and Epipoli.
+These districts still exist, and the modern city has expanded to cover much the same area as in ancient times.

-The main features of the modern city are:
+The main features of Syracuse, the modern city, are as follows:

-The ancient monuments are mostly to be found in:
+The ancient monuments are mostly to be found in the following places: